Phantasus/Cuis-Smalltalk-Tonel/Journal.md

 I record that here, so that people can extract the actual AUTHORs information and put the rest together.

+I tried to grep for anything related to tonel in the `src/` directory of the pharo repository, but I did not find it, it seems that it's somehow downloaded and packed into the image at some later point.
+Finding the actual code authors of the particular tonel parts for inclusion in the `AUTHORS.md` is now an odysee.

 # 18. May 2020 (jpb)